With a population of well over a billion people and a fast growing economy, India’s electricity demand is expected to double over the next decade.

 India has close to 100 hydropower plants above 25 MW, plus nine pumped storage stations.
 In 2019, it surpassed Japan to become fifth largest in the world for potential hydropower capacity, surpassing 50 GW.

-Hydropower’s share in the electricity mix has, however, been decreasing over the years, accounting for approximately 10 per cent of generation in 2017, with the majority (80 per cent) coming from thermal.
+Hydropower’s share in the electricity mix has, however, been decreasing over the years, accounting for around 10 per cent of generation, with the majority (80 per cent) coming from thermal generation.

-Many current hydropower projects have been slow going with delays due to complex planning procedures, prolonged land acquisition and resettlement, a lack of enabling infrastructure including transmission, insufficient market scope and the availability of long term financing.
+Many current hydropower projects have been slow going with delays due to complex planning procedures, prolonged land acquisition and resettlement, a lack of enabling infrastructure including transmission, insufficient market scope and long-term financing.

 Policy proposals mooted by observers include new ancillary service markets, attributing hydropower full renewable status along with separate purchase obligation benefits, and more integrated planning.
 Draft policies under preparation are expected to support stalled hydropower projects and private sector uptake and could include measures to make hydropower tariffs more competitive.

-This country profile is featured in the 2018 Hydropower Status Report.
-Download the full report here.
+Read the detailed country profile in the 2018 Hydropower Status Report.